dalikewara/ayapingping-go/README.md

 - You should always call your repository methods inside the use case package
 - You may use your `src/library` functions directly in this package
 - Any changes outside this package should not affect your repositories (except changes for business entity)
-- If you need config variables, database frameworks, or external clients, pass/inject them as dependency
+- If you need config variables, database frameworks, or external clients, pass/inject them as a dependency
 - You can use your own style as long as it doesn't break the main idea

 ### src/usecase

-Main business logic of your project.

 - Use case is your main business logic
 - You should always call your repository methods in this package
 - You may use your `src/library` functions directly in this package
-- Any changes outside this package should not affect your use cases (except changes for business entity or repository)
+- Any changes outside this package should not affect your use cases (except changes for business entity and repository)
-- If you need config variables, external clients, or repositories, pass/inject them as dependency
+- If you need config variables, external clients, or repositories, pass/inject them as a dependency
 - You can use your own style as long as it doesn't break the main idea

 ### infra

-Infrastructure configuration of your projects.

 - In this place, you put any infrastructure configurations or scripts to help you deploy your project in a server or vm
 - It is always **BETTER TO** create folders based on what environment used, example:
   - `infra/dev`, for development
-  - `infra/rc`, for release candidate
+  - `infra/staging`, for staging
   - `infra/prod`, for production
   - etc...